The island feels bit like São Tomé in miniature, with a green, hilly interior fringed by a rugged volcanic coast punctuated with dazzling, sandy bays.

 Beaches and snorkelling

-The best beach on the island is Praia Café, a ten-minute walk from reception across the staff area and past the Praia Pesqueira fishing beach with a beached, rusty wreck, where you can make friends with the local kids, especially if you’re willing to share your snorkelling mask.
-The Praia Café bar is only open in high season, but there is lovely sand and good shade here.
-Snorkelling yields sightings of various colourful fish (asma preto, boliao, caqui, garoupa), with the occasional turtle or moray eel on the little reef to the right.
+The best beach on the island is Praia Café, a 10-minute walk from reception across the staff area and past the Praia Pesqueira fishing beach with a beached, rusty wreck, where you can make friends with the local kids, especially if you’re willing to share your snorkelling mask.
+There is lovely sand and good shade here, with waters glowing turquoise in the sunshine.
+Snorkelling yields sightings of various colourful fish (asma preto, bolião, caqui, garoupa), with the occasional turtle or moray eel on the little reef to the right.

 According to the locals, the next beach along, down from the abandoned cemetery, Praia Pombo, is also good for snorkelling.
 Hiring a mask, fins and snorkel cost €10 a day right on the beach from a local, Wilson.
 Praia Marinho, also on this stretch, is a turtle beach.
 A volta à ilha trip round the island of Rolas, stopping for a snorkel at Praia Xinha (also some turquoise waters there) is offered free to guests every other day by the resort.